+2.6.
+Correlation and Regression Analysis of Teleconnections

+A Pearson correlation matrix has been prepared showing linear dependencies between regional, hemispheric and global annual average precipitation.
+Stepwise linear regression has then been used to explore how much of the variance in global annual average precipitation can be explained by those regions exhibiting strong LTP at the regional scale of averaging, and their order according to significance.
+The stepwise linear regression was carried out using the R package Leaps (Lumley, 2017).

+Pearson correlation analysis has also been used to explore linear dependencies between average annual regional precipitation and known large scale modes of variability in the global climate system (teleconnections: Chase et al. (2005)).
+Five indices of these modes of variability have been used as follows.
+In each case, an annual time series has been derived from the available monthly index data for the period 1901-2013.

+The North Atlantic Oscillation (NAO) is one of the major modes of variability of the Northern Hemisphere atmosphere (Hurrell, 1995).
+It is particularly important in winter, when it exerts a strong control on the climate of the Northern Hemisphere (Osborn, 2011).
+This is also the season that exhibits strong interdecadal variability

+(a) Median H Values for Regional Grid Scale Precipitation and (b) Average Regional Precipitation (Aggregated Variance (Climacogram; Koutsoyiannis, 2011a) Plots Are Shown in Figure S3 in Supporting Information S1)

+Note.
+Mean regional H values are in bold

-- 2.6 Correlation and regression analysis of teleconnections - 184 A Pearson correlation matrix has been prepared showing linear dependencies between regional, - hemispheric and global annual average precipitation.
-Stepwise linear regression has then been - used to explore how much of the variance in global annual average precipitation can be - explained by those regions exhibiting strong LTP at the regional scale of averaging, and their - order according to significance.
-The stepwise linear regression was carried out using the R - package Leaps (Lumley, 2017). - 190 Pearson correlation analysis has also been used to explore linear dependencies between average - annual regional precipitation and known large scale modes of variability in the global climate - system (teleconnections: Chase et al. (2005)).
-Five indices of these modes of variability have - been used as follows.
-In each case, an annual time series has been derived from the available - monthly index data for the period 1901-2013. - 195 The North Atlantic Oscillation (NAO) is one of the major modes of variability of the Northern - Hemisphere atmosphere (Hurrell, 1995).
-It is particularly important in winter, when it exerts a - strong control on the climate of the Northern Hemisphere (Osborn, 2011).
-This is also the season - that exhibits strong interdecadal variability (Osborn, 2004).
-For winter, the difference between - the normalised sea level pressure over Gibraltar and the normalised sea level pressure over - 200 Southwest Iceland is a useful index of the strength of the NAO.
-Jones et al. (1997) have used - 201 early instrumental data to extend this index back to 1823.
-The NAO data were obtained from the - 202 UK Climatic Research Unit (CRU). - The Atlantic Multidecadal Oscillation (AMO) reflects irregular multidecadal fluctuations in - North Atlantic sea surface temperatures (SSTs), with alternating warm and cool periods.
-An - irregular cycle has been identified for the AMO, with a period in the range 65-80 years (Kerr, - 206 2000), but there is substantial residual variability.
-During AMO warmings, most of the United - States sees less than normal precipitation, including Midwest droughts in the 1930s and 1950s - 208 (Enfield et al., 2001).
-An annual time series was derived from the monthly time series compiled - by the National Oceanic and Atmospheric Administration (NOAA) which is based on North - 210 Atlantic SST averages, unsmoothed and not detrended (1856 to present, 1901-2013 analysed) - and the climatology used (from the NOAA ERSST V2 SST, interpolated to a 5x5 grid)(Huang et - 212 al., 2017). - The Southern Oscillation Index (SOI) is a time series used to characterize the large scale sea - level pressure (SLP) patterns in the tropical Pacific.
-Monthly mean SLP data at Tahiti [T] and - Darwin [D] are used (Trenberth & NCAR Staff, 2022).
-The SOI is linked to large scale tropical - 216 SST variability and as such is a measure of the "SO" part of the El Niño-Southern - Oscillation (ENSO) phenomenon.
-Extended periods of negative SOI correspond with El Nino - events, characterized by warm SSTs in the eastern and central tropical Pacific.
-It has an irregular - 219 period of 2-8 years (Trenberth & NCAR Staff, 2022). - 220 Monthly Darwin SLP data compiled by NOAA have been used to derive an annual time series - 221 for the period 1901-2013. - The Pacific Decadal Oscillation (PDO) is often described as a long-lived El Niño-like pattern - of Pacific climate variability (Mantua & Hare, 2002; Zhang et al., 1997).
-As seen with the better- - known El Niño/Southern Oscillation (ENSO), extremes in the PDO pattern are marked by - 225 widespread variations in the Pacific Basin and the North American climate.
-In parallel with the
+(Osborn, 2004).
+For winter, the difference between the normalized sea level pressure over Gibraltar and the normalized sea level pressure over Southwest Iceland is a useful index of the strength of the NAO.
+Jones et al. (1997) have used early instrumental data to extend this index back to 1823.
+The NAO data were obtained from the UK Climatic Research Unit (CRU).

+The Atlantic Multidecadal Oscillation (AMO) reflects irregular multidecadal fluctuations in North Atlantic SSTs, with alternating warm and cool periods.
+An irregular cycle has been identified for the AMO, with a period in the range 65-80 years (Kerr, 2000), but there is substantial residual variability.
+During AMO warmings, most of the United States sees less than normal precipitation, including Midwest droughts in the 1930s and 1950s (Enfield et al., 2001).
+An annual time series was derived from the monthly time series compiled by the National Oceanic and Atmospheric Administration (NOAA) which is based on North Atlantic SST averages, unsmoothed and not detrended (1856 to present, 1901-2013 analyzed) and the climatology used (from the NOAA ERSST V2 SST, interpolated to a $5 \times 5$ grid) (Huang et al., 2017).

+The Southern Oscillation Index (SOI) is a time series used to characterize the large scale sea level pressure (SLP) patterns in the tropical Pacific.
+Monthly mean SLP data at Tahiti [T] and Darwin [D] are used (Trenberth & NCAR Staff, 2022).
+The SOI is linked to large scale tropical SST variability and as such is a measure of the "SO" part of the El Niño-Southern Oscillation (ENSO) phenomenon.
+Extended periods of negative SOI correspond with El Nino events, characterized by warm SSTs in the eastern and central tropical Pacific.
+It has an irregular period of 2-8 years (Trenberth & NCAR Staff, 2022).

+Monthly Darwin SLP data compiled by NOAA have been used to derive an annual time series for the period 1901-2013.